Our commitment to equality and diversity

 Equality Action Plan

-Progress on our equality objectives are incorporated into an action plan (see attachment) and monitored by the constabulary Confidence and Ethics Board.
+Progress on our equality objectives will be incorporated into an action plan and monitored by the constabulary Confidence and Ethics Board.

 The Police and Crime Commissioner (PCC) also ensures that the constabulary complies with equality legislation and the lead member for equality sits on the Confidence and Ethics Board.